-The primary purpose of assessment is to identify the important objectives and learning outcomes of your program for the purpose of improving student learning.
+The primary purpose of assessment is to identify the important objectives and learning outcomes for your program with the purpose of improving student learning.
 Anything that enhances and improves the learning, knowledge and growth of your students cannot be considered a waste of time.